-4.2 Sabotage of the biometric functionality of the travel-document
+4.4 Sabotage of the biometric functionality of the travel-document

-The above analysis is based on the functionality of the travel-document biometrics being fully intact.
-If a hostile user sabotages this functionality, the historic template is unavailable and biometric verification becomes impossible at all.
-Obviously, various methods, that need no further explanation, can be thought up to sabotage the biometric functionality of the chip in an inconspicuous or unsuspected manner.
-Because the chip-functionality on travel-documents will sometimes be lost due to production flaws or rough (or even normal) use, it cannot be concluded beyond doubt that dysfunctional chips denote fraud.
+The above analysis is based on the functionality of the travel-document biometrics being intact.
+If this functionality is sabotaged, the historic template is unavailable and biometric verification becomes impossible.
+Various methods allow sabotaging the biometric functionality of the chip in an inconspicuous and unsuspected manner.
+Because the chip-functionality on travel-documents will sometimes also be lost due to production flaws or rough (or even normal) use, it cannot be concluded beyond doubt that dysfunctional chips denote fraud.

-The only countermeasure against this attack is the registration of personalised templates in a centralised traveldocument register or a semi-centralised registration in municipal databases.
-Personalising may be accomplished by linkage of the biometric template to the document number, a social security number or any suitable file number.
-In case of failure of the document's biometric functionality, the holder biometrics can be verified against the available database.
+The only available countermeasure against this attack is the registration of personalised templates in a centralised travel-document register or a semi-centralised registration in municipal databases.
+In case of failure of the biometric functionality of the travel document, the current biometric template of the holder can be verified against the historic template available in the database.